Last updated June 10, 2017

 - Neither has prepayment penalties.
 Prepayment can also directly go to your balance and not to uncapitalized interest.
 If you are already doing IBR, this means that you can put that extra $300 or $400 you’re already used to paying every month toward your loans anyway, only now this money will go further.
 For example: $500 a month for IBR means you spend $6000 a year on your loans.
 Depending on your loan amount and your new interest rate, this amount may be enough to completely stop the growth of your loans (instead of merely slowing down the rate of negative amortization).

-- Grace periods are honored (which would apply to interns), as well as a six-month grace period before entering full repayment after residency/fellowship ends, giving you a few cushion months at your new salary.
+- Grace periods are honored (3 months for LinkCapital), as well as a three-month grace period before entering full repayment after residency/fellowship ends, giving you a few cushion months at your new salary.

 - Accrued interest capitalization won’t capitalize again until after residency (which is similar to federal income-driven repayment plans but better than forbearance).